 Red Lake, Woomera

-These are frames from a film of Red Lake – probably taken by a Department of Supply film crew.
+These are frames from a film of Red Lake – almost certainly taken by a Department of Supply film crew.

 Assuming that this film was taken at the same time as the film of Muchea, this is around November 1962